human-V-oid/log_analyzer/Readme.md

-# **Weather Prediction and Data Management System**
+# **Apache Log Analyzer**
 # Overview
-The Weather Prediction and Data Management System is a simple desktop application built with Python and the Tkinter library.
-It allows users to perform various tasks related to weather data management, user registration, and weather prediction.
+This is a simple GUI Desktop application built using Python and SQLite3.
+The Graphical User Interface is designed using the customtkinter Library.
+The application enables users to enter an Apache server access log file and view the structured log in a tabular form, along with data visualization.